 Alternative healthcare treatments such as herbal remedies suffer from the opposite problem – they are criticised for a lack of scientific rigour and standardisation, but the aspect of personalisation is baked into their founding philosophy.
 The clinical trial format is also mostly designed for isolated extracts, whereas many traditional approaches rely on a preparation that is inherently holistic.
 Most of these compounds are required to work in synergy (for example cannabis and its ‘entourage effect’).

 A happy medium needs to be sought that brings greater clarity to the chaos of the grey area – where context is king and nuance is no longer negative.
-This starts with asking better questions over seeking absolute answers, and accepting that a non-binary existence is not reduced to either/or format, but finds greater stability in the ever shapeshifting variabilities of the scope, scale and focuses in question.
+This starts with asking better questions over seeking absolute answers, and accepting that a non-binary existence is not reduced to either/or format, but finds greater stability in the ever shapeshifting variabilities of the scope, scale and focus in question.